-This project hosts potential for the discovery of a silver and copper intrusive related and replacement system hosted in a carbonaceous sedimentary sequence.
+This project hosts potential for the discovery of a silver and copper associated with an intrusive related and replacement system hosted in a carbonaceous sedimentary sequence.
 Small scale underground mining of silver, copper, and lead occurred on the neighbouring concessions until around 1970.
-A small prospecting and sampling program was undertaken by Condor personnel in October 2017, and the results were disseminated by press release dated January 9, 2018.
+A small prospecting and sampling program was undertaken by Condor personnel in October 2017, and the results were summarized in a press release dated January 9, 2018.
 Results from the 26 rock chip samples included silver values up to 4,115 g/t, and anomalous copper and zinc values.
 In March of 2018, a further 145 rock chip samples, all 2m in length, were collected, and results issued in an April 19, 2018 press release.
-Follow up sampling has confirmed the mineralized system hosts potential for discovery of a bulk tonnage, disseminated silver-base metal deposit, related to brecciation, sulphidation and silicification related to metasomatic carbonate replacement.
+Follow up sampling has confirmed the mineralized system hosts potential for discovery of a bulk tonnage, disseminated silver-base metal deposit, related to brecciation and silicification in a metasomatic carbonate replacement type model.

 The Company has now secured long term access and surface rights agreements with two local communities.
-The Company has also initiated the application process for a drill permit and DIA application, and the environmental consultant has collected the field data required to prepare their report in support of the application, including the archeological certificate.
+The Company has applied to the MEM for its DIA permit, the necessary prerequisite for a drill permit.